Mars Logo

 Mars Logo 1950

-After the redesign, the logo changed significantly.
-It has become modern and original.
-The glyphs were hollow inside and consisted of thin black lines with accentuated shadows on the right side.
-The inscription was placed horizontally and decorated with serifs, as well as a short underline that came from one of the legs of the “M.” The letters were capital and stood close to each other.
-At the top left was a white star with five sharp rays.
+Following the redesign, the logo underwent significant changes.
+It became modern and original.
+The glyphs were hollow, consisting of thin black lines with pronounced shadows on the right side.
+The inscription was placed horizontally and decorated with serifs, with a short underline extending from one of the legs of the letter “M.” The letters were capitalized and placed closely together.
+In the top left corner was a white star with five sharp rays.

 1978 – 1988